Patternslib/Patterns/demo/auto-scale/documentation.md

 # Auto scale

 ## Description
-Auto scale scales up any element to the size of it's parent element.
+Auto scale scales up any element to the size of it''s parent element.
 A typical use case is to let an entire webpage scale up to the width of the browser window, as an advanced kind of responsive design.

 ## Documentation

 The script scales an element with the .pat-auto-scale class by the ratio of its parent width and its own.
-If the pattern is applied to the body, the element is scaled with respect to the viewport's width.
+If the pattern is applied to the body, the element is scaled with respect to the viewport''s width.
 The scaling factor is automatically updated on window resize.

     <div class="column">